What Is Shared Ownership?

 - Specialist advice – our shared ownership conveyancing team is headed up by a solicitor with many years experience of acting for a number of housing associations in selling shared property – so we understand exactly how to work with them

-- Shared ownership conveyancing across England & Wales – we can help you with your share ownership purchase wherever you live – taking instructions by email, phone and Skype video/FaceTime
+- Shared ownership conveyancing across England & Wales – we can help you with your share ownership purchase wherever you live – taking instructions by email, phone and video call

 - A fully itemised cost quote for buying, selling or staircasing any shared ownership house or flat